What Patients Should Know

 To be eligible to apply for IAC Vein Center accreditation, facilities must have the capability to provide at least two of the following four superficial venous procedures:

-- Saphenous Vein Ablation is another minimally invasive outpatient treatment for venous insufficiency that is performed using ultrasound guidance.
+Saphenous Vein Ablation - Another minimally invasive outpatient treatment for venous insufficiency that is performed using ultrasound guidance.
 After applying local anesthetic to the skin over the vein, a small catheter is inserted into the damaged vein by a physician.
 Thermal energy or heat is then delivered inside the vein which causes the vein to collapse and seal shut.
 By closing the abnormal vein, the varicose veins shrink and in turn, improve blood flow.
 In addition, once the diseased vein is closed, the surrounding healthy veins are no longer burdened by the leaking blood flow.
-Other healthy veins take over to carry blood from the leg.2
+Other healthy veins take over to carry blood from the leg.
+(3)

-- Non-operative management of chronic venous insufficiency with ulceration (i.e., compression therapy): Compression therapy is a form of treatment that requires the patient to wear socks or stockings that are specifically designed to support the veins and increase circulation in the patients’ legs.
-The patient will wear the socks or stockings throughout the day and the compression they provide prevents blood from pooling in the legs, thereby helping with overall circulation and diminishing any leg swelling.3
+Non-Operative Management of Chronic Venous Insufficiency with Ulceration (wound care including debridement/bandaging and compression therapy - Compression therapy is a form of treatment that requires the patient to wear socks or stockings that are specifically designed to support the veins and increase circulation in the patients’ legs.
+The patient will wear the socks or stockings throughout the day and the compression they provide prevents blood from pooling in the legs, thereby helping with overall circulation and diminishing any leg swelling.
+(4)

-The program is widely respected within the medical community, as illustrated by the support of the national medical societies related to superficial venous disorders who each serve as sponsoring organizations: American Academy of Dermatology (AAD); American College of Phlebology (ACP); American College of Surgeons (ACS); American Society for Dermatologic Surgery Association (ASDSA); American Venous Forum (AVF); Society for Clinical Vascular Surgery (SCVS); Society for Vascular Medicine (SVM); Society for Vascular Nursing (SVN); Society for Vascular Surgery (SVS); Society for Vascular Ultrasound (SVU); Society of Interventional Radiology (SIR).
+IAC Vein Center is widely respected within the medical community, as illustrated by the support of the national medical societies related to superficial venous disorders who each serve as sponsoring organizations: American College of Surgeons (ACS); American Vein and Lymphatic Society (AVLS); American Venous Forum (AVF); Society for Clinical Vascular Surgery (SCVS); Society for Vascular Medicine (SVM); Society for Vascular Nursing (SVN); Society for Vascular Surgery (SVS); Society for Vascular Ultrasound (SVU); Society of Interventional Radiology (SIR).